homics/instructions/homics/docs/user-guide/gateway.md

 </details>

-Navigate on the different pages and you realize that all pages return a 404.
-There is no routing in our application.
+Browse the different pages.
+You'll realize that all pages return a 404 error.
+That's because there's no **routing** in our application.

 ### 2 - Gateway